Home is where the heart is

 The plot worked perfectly… until, that is, Mrs Pratchett reported the boys to the school and Dahl was punished with a caning.

-The family regularly attended the nearby Norwegian Church, established in Cardiff in 1868 by the Norwegian Seamen’s Mission, and the young Roald was christened here in 1916.
-Today the building is known as the Norwegian Church Arts Centre and the nearby Oval Basin in Cardiff Bay has been reverentially renamed Roald Dahl Plass.
+In Harald Dahl’s day, Cardiff was the world’s greatest coal-exporting port, and two-thirds of coal was carried by Norwegian-owned ships.
+The family regularly attended the Norwegian Church, established in 1868 by the Norwegian Seamen’s Mission, and the young Roald was christened here in 1916.
+Today the building is the Norwegian Church Arts Centre and the nearby Oval Basin in Cardiff Bay has been reverentially renamed Roald Dahl Plass.

 At the age of nine, Dahl set out for boarding school in Weston-super-Mare, Somerset.
 He would travel on an old steamer ship from Cardiff Docks and suffered from terrible homesickness for his house and family in Wales.
 During his first term he faked a remarkably accurate appendicitis and was sent home across the Bristol Channel.
 But even the master storyteller couldn’t get away with it every time; a kindly doctor let him have a couple of days at home before the boy had to return to school.

 The Dahl family holidayed each Easter in the stately Pembrokeshire resort of Tenby.
 ‘We adored Tenby,’ he wrote.
 ‘We had donkey rides on the beach and long walks with the dogs along the top of the cliffs opposite Caldey Island, and there were primroses everywhere.
 We hunted for winkles on the rocks and carried them home and boiled them and got them out of their shells with bent pins and put them on bread and butter for tea.’